-Language Kazakhstan
+Language of Kazakhstan

 Kazakhstan is an extremely multicultural country with a large number of different languages and ethnic groups which makes this a difficult question to answer and one that is often politically charged.